nlsynth/karuta/README.md

 Author: Yusuke TABATA (tabata.yusuke@gmail.com)

 ## What's this?
-This interpreter/compiler takes PhyloScript language (N language was a tentative name) as input and outputs sequential cirtuits in Verilog language.
+This interpreter/compiler takes Neon Light Script language as input and outputs sequential cirtuits in Verilog language.
 As of now, the interpreter/compiler has too many bugs and unimplemented features.
 In addition to implementation/documentation quality, many important features are not documented and liable to change.